leeprky/cybercordtheme-transparent/README.md

 THIS THEME IS UNMAINTAINED NOW BUT FEEL FREE TO STILL INSTALL FOLLOWING THE METHOD BELOW

 A Discord theme based on Cyberpunk 2077 /w  Modern Traits & Transparency.

-## install
+## How To Install Glasscord & Cybercord 2077 - Transparent

+Glasscord

 Firstly You will Need Glasscord API,
+*You can either use the folder given in the the glasscord-files or the following below*

 CLick here: https://github.com/AryToNeX/Glasscord/wiki/Installation & Then once its installed continue to the next step ( Video Version: https://www.youtube.com/watch?v=ucZC2x3yc24 )

+Cybercord 2077 - Transparent

 Head to C:\Users\[USER]\powercord\src\Powercord